koriym/koriym.github.io/_posts/2025-04-01-april-fool-en.markdown

 Event organizers echo this: "'Migrating to New Technology' sessions always draw crowds.
 Nobody wants to hear about 'stable system maintenance.'"

+## The Reality of "Aesthetic" Breaking Changes

+Many changes that appear to be technical evolution are actually driven by developers' "aesthetic sensibilities."
+According to the Digital Agency's survey, approximately 65% of breaking changes are made for reasons that are not essential to users, such as "more beautiful API design" or "more organized file structure."

+One developer shares:
+"When a version upgrade changed `getUsername()` to `getUserIdentifier()`, of course everything broke.
+After Googling for a fix, I found that all it does is still `return $this->email;`. `setExpectedException()`? `expectException()`?
+Either is fine, but once you've released something, please don't change it unless there's a truly compelling reason."

+Ironically, companies rarely use most of the new features when they upgrade.
+One study shows that the average utilization rate of new features is only 12%.

+"All we really want are the security patches," laments one CTO, "but since they're bundled with new features, we're forced to update everything."

 ## Victims as Perpetrators?
 The Tech Community's Paradox

 IT analysts note the irony: "The very developers who complain about breaking changes are often complicit in perpetuating them."
 Internal analyses show 45% of engineers admit "regular breaking changes increase my market value," with some reporting 15-20% salary bumps for mastering the latest React version.